 Volando Como Cuauhtémoc 2005

 60” x 108”

-Cuauhtémoc was the last Aztec Emperors who valiantly fought behind a wall to keep the Spanish invaders out.
+Cuauhtémoc was the last Aztec Emperor who valiantly fought behind a wall to keep the Spanish invaders out.
 The image is a socio-political commentary on the militarization of the US/Mexico border in order to prevent illegal immigration.
 The dominating outstretched arm of a warrior wearing a double-headed mask near the side of a tall wall, one face-the eagle, looks up at the wall while the other face-the skull, looks down and away.
-Behind him follow a multitude of skulls and his brown skin is pockmarked with tiny skulls as well.
+Behind him follow a multitude of skulls and his brown skin is pockmarked with tiny skulls as well-an allusion to Nanahuatzin the last sun(the pimply one).
 The image of a US flag transformed with skulls in place of stars—The United States of La Muerte—waves behind the wall that has been built to keep unwanted people out.
 For more information shoot me an email.